 Twice as Tasty

 July may be over, but the range of summer produce just keeps growing.
 This month’s posts will continue to offer delicious ways to enjoy what’s fresh in your garden.
-I crave light, easy meals in summer that show off produce still warm from the sun, including tomatoes, peppers, squash, and watermelon.
-This is also the month for meals that can head out of the kitchen to the lakeshore, the water, and the mountains.
-Happy eating and adventuring!
+I crave light, easy meals in summer that show off produce still damp from the dirt and warm from the sun, including carrots and watermelon.
+Happy eating!

 Like what you’ve learned?
 To learn more in a Twice as Tasty workshop—in your own kitchen, among friends, and with my personal help—click here.
 If you’re not yet a Twice as Tasty subscriber, get this newsletter and weekly post notifications delivered straight to your inbox by clicking here.